“The universe buries strange jewels deep within us all, and then stands back to see if we can find them.”

 18. The Power of Now – Eckhart Tolle

 The Power of Now hardly needs any introduction.
 It is perhaps the book that has had the most impact on our collective consciousness in recent years.
-It inspired millions of people all over the world to live a more fulfilling and compassionate life, all through the practice of mindfulness.
+It has sold over 2 million copies and inspired countless people all over the world to live a more fulfilling and compassionate life, all through the practice of mindfulness.
 Mindfulness consists of moment to moment non-judgmental awareness.
 It is a technique that alleviates depression, increases emotional intelligence and develops compassion- and only recently has come to the west, which remained weary and skeptical until science had validated a wide array of its claims.
 The brain can be trained.
 The Power of Now teaches you how to release your attachment to certain thoughts and states of mind, thereby clearing the mind to fully embrace the present moment.
 If you already have read this book and are looking for deeper understanding, read Wherever You Go, There You Are.

 19. The Last Lecture – Randy Pausch